melopero/Melopero_APDS-9960/README.md

 device.set_wait_time(wtime, long_wait=False)
 # This is the time that will pass between two cycles.The wait time should be
 # configured before the proximity and the als engines get enabled.
-# wtime: the time value in millisenconds.
+# wtime: the time value in milliseconds.
 Must be between 2.78ms and 712ms
 # long_wait = False: If true the wait time is multiplied by 12.
 ```